 In recent years, as warehouses have got bigger, technological advances mean that many have also become a lot more efficient.
 Even with a lot more automation, though, accidents in warehouses still happen.
-As warehouse operators have a duty to try and keep their staff safe, any mistakes that lead to injuries could lead to a warehouse accident claim.
-This article will look at some of the most common warehouse accidents that you could be involved in and when you might be entitled to claim compensation.
+As warehouse operators have a legal duty to keep their staff safe, any mistakes that lead to injuries could lead to a warehouse accident claim.

 We have a team of claims advisors available to help you understand your options by offering a free consultation during which they will discuss your claim with you, review any proof you might have and explain your chances of being compensated.
 If they are high enough, you could be represented by a personal injury lawyer on our panel.
 If that happens, you won’t need to pay any legal fees upfront as they’ll manage everything on a No Win, No Fee basis.